fionahiklas/spark_servlet_mucking_around/README.md

 ## Overview

-Example code that makes use of the Spark framework with Spring to construct a quick and easy REST service
+Example code that makes use of the Spark framework with Spring to construct a quick and easy REST service.

+Having looked at the internals of Spark I'm not entirely happy with all of the static's that are floating around all over the place!
+For [example](https://github.com/perwendel/spark/blob/master/src/main/java/spark/staticfiles/StaticFilesConfiguration.java)

+I think to be any real use there needs to be a version of Spark that doesn't make use of statics unless it really has to (when there is no container for example).
+Actually thinking about it the whole point is that alot of the applications now use a built-in web server.

 ## Help